|Birth: ||Sep. 13, 1836, Canada|

 |Death: ||Mar.
 20, 1902|

-Cephas volunteered for army service during the Civil War in the 103rd Regiment, Ohio Volunteer Infantry, March 14, 1864, for a term of 3 years.
+Cephas volunteered for army service during the Civil War in Company C, 103rd Regiment, Ohio Volunteer Infantry, March 14, 1864, for a term of 3 years.
 Occupation: Sailor.
-Mustered into Company C as a private soldier, he was wounded in action at the Battle of Resaca, Georgia May 14, 1864.
+He was wounded in action at the Battle of Resaca, Georgia May 14, 1864 and discharged February 13, 1865 on a Surgeon's Certificate of Disability.

 Note: His surname on his headstone is incorrectly spelled, "Millers."